omgupta7352/Ezynotes/README.md

-# BlogSphere
+# EzyNotes

 ![WEATHER APP](ime1.png)
 ![](ime2.png)

-This project is a comprehensive blogging platform built using Spring Boot, Thymeleaf, and PostgreSQL.
-It offers features such as post creation, viewing, updating, and deletion, along with a robust commenting system supporting nested comments.
+Ezynote is a web-based note-taking application designed to help users easily create, manage, and organize their notes.
+Built with Spring Boot, Thymeleaf, and PostgreSQL, Ezynote offers a user-friendly interface for note management, including features such as categorization, tagging, and search functionality.

 ## Table of Contents